JeilJeong/closet_mgnt_app/README.md

 </br>		 - 11(API Level 30)

 ## Usage
+1. First of all, you should clone this project.
+2. Second, please split the directory named 'lookat_python_server', because this folder is server program written by python and does not related with build steps in android application
+3. Third, open the 'lookat_python_server' directory by the Visual Studio Code, and then run the project on 'connect.py'
+4. Fourth, When you do the above task number 3 successfully, you can watch your internal private IP address on your terminal.
+Copy the IP address and then paste it to 'SERVER_IP' in 'Constant.java' in 'com.graduate.lookat2.commu' pakage.
+5. Fifth, please check port number, if you already use '8080 port', you must change the port number that is any number you want.
+In this case, you must change the port number both in 'Constant.java' file that already said and in 'conn_constant.py' in 'lookat_python_servers' directory.
+6. Finally, at this time, maybe your server is running, and the remain task is build your android project(please check the above 'Environment' when you faced with the problem).

 ## License
 This proejct is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).